glacierA/glacierA/README.md

 ### Hi there 👋

-First year student at Northeastern University
+Second year student at Northeastern University

 <!--